-Note: In accordance with CEBC Section 319.1 Exception 2, for rehabilitations required by CAC 4-307 of buildings constructed to Seismic Design Category D (or higher) requirements of one of the two most recent versions of the CBC may use that code in lieu of the above criteria.
+Note: In accordance with CEBC Section 319.1 Exception 2, rehabilitations required by CAC Section 4-307 of buildings constructed to Seismic Design Category D (or greater) requirements of one of the two most recent versions of the CBC as adopted and amended by DSA (i.e., compliance with the "A" chapters) may use that code in lieu of the above criteria.

-3.1.2 A performance-based seismic design criteria is permitted.
-In accordance with CEBC Section 317.5 demonstration of full compliance with the ASCE 41 performance criteria defined in Table 317.5 is an acceptable seismic design criterion.

-3.1.3 The selected design criteria, prescriptive or performance-based, shall be used consistently and exclusively throughout the evaluation and retrofit of the seismic force resisting system required by the rehabilitation.
-Mixing acceptance criteria from these separate methodologies is not permitted, except as noted in Section 3.5 below or otherwise agreed to in advance by the DSA Regional Office performing the review of the EDCR.
+- 3.1.2 A performance-based seismic design criteria is permitted.
+In accordance with CEBC Section 317.5 demonstration of full compliance with the ASCE 41 performance criteria defined in CEBC Table 317.5 is an acceptable basis of the seismic design. - 3.1.3 The selected design criteria, prescriptive or performance-based, shall be used consistently and exclusively throughout the evaluation and retrofit of the seismic force-resisting system required by the rehabilitation.
+Mixing acceptance criteria from these separate methodologies is not permitted, except as noted in Section 3.5 below or otherwise agreed to in advance by the DSA regional office with jurisdiction over the rehabilitation.